-For more information about the Import/Export function, see Import and Export Personalization Configurations
+For more information, see Import and Export Configurations.

 Usage counts are not transferred for applications so the count starts again on the new database.
 Therefore transferred applications do not appear on the Application Usage report.
 Usage counts for discovered applications are set to one on transfer and appear on the Discovered Application report.

 Typical usage of the EMP Migrate Utility can be when a specific user or group requires access to, for example, a User Acceptance Testing (UAT) environment for testing a particular application.
 The EMP Migrate Utility can be used to migrate the users existing personalization data from a UAT database into the production database to ensure the user has a consistent experience in both environments.

 Another example is when a specific user is moving from one region to another, the EMP Migrate Utility can be used to migrate the users personalization data ahead of time to ensure that the user has a consistent experience in the new location.

 - Select Start > All Programs > Ivanti > Environment Manager > Tools > EMP Migrate Utility.